Nexfinity/CakeyBot-Wiki/feature/statistic-channels.md

 {.is-info}

 # Supported Stats
-* Total Members ~ The total number of members in the server
+* Total Members ~ The total number of members in the server (bots & humans combined)
 * Total Bots ~ Tracks how many bots are in the server
 * Total Humans ~ Tracks how many Humans are in the server
 <hr>